 Payments will be automatically generated from the HARP system on completion of the relevant forms that are required for each module.
 Please ensure you complete the required tick boxes in the forms related to payments.
 Further details are in the Quick guide to HARP – Assisted dying case management system, available in LearnOnline.

 Payments will be made on or before the 22nd of the month (or the next working day).

 For any questions or concerns about payments, please email AssistedDying@health.govt.nz.

 How to claim for travel

 Practitioners travelling to a person to provide assisted dying services may be able to claim travel expenses.
-Details of the available travel allowance are on page ten of the Assisted Dying Section 88 Notice User Guide.
+Details of the available travel allowance are included in the Assisted Dying Section 88 Notice User Guide.

-To claim for travel expenses, please supply a tax invoice by email to AssistedDying@health.govt.nz – whether this includes GST or not depends on whether you are GST registered.
+To claim for travel expenses, please supply a tax invoice by email to AssistedDying@health.govt.nz – whether this includes GST depends on whether you are GST registered.

-You can use your own invoice template, or download and complete the appropriate invoice template below.
+You can use your own invoice template or download and complete one of the below invoice templates.

 - Not GST registered – Assisted dying service travel invoice template (Excel, 26 KB)